daviddprtma/daviddprtma/README.md

 ### My Goals
 <details>
-  <summary><b>:telescope: 2022 goal</b></summary>
+  <summary><b>:telescope: 2023 goal</b></summary>
-  ✨✨ I <i>want</i> in 2022 to focus my career on Database Administrator(DBA):).
+  ✨✨ I <i>want</i> in 2023 to focus my career on Database Administrator(DBA) or become as a Fullstack Laravel Developer:).
 But It is not easy to do that.
 I should be take more course on DBA by get a pass examination from Udemy,Coursera, and etc certification for DBA.
 I hope this my dream become true.
 Amen<br><br>
 </details>

 ## My contribution graph get eaten by the snake 🐍: